joelmeili/COVID19/README.md

 # COVID19
 An attempt to model the COVID19 data from the [Johns Hopkins Github Repository](https://github.com/CSSEGISandData) by a SIRD model for various countries such as Germany, Switzerland and the US.
 This Github repository contains a shiny app that estimates the model parameters and then simulates how to disease would progress based on these estimates.

+## Features of the shiny app
+- estimation of the SIRD model coefficients with adjustable estimation interval and forecasting horizon
+- multiple plots that illustrate the spread of the disease for various countries
+- multiple plots that illustrate the estimated SIRD curves for various countries

 ## SIRD model
 ![](sird.jpg)